justinrleung/justinrleung.github.io/_pages/about.md

   - /about.html
 ---

-Hi.
-I'm [Justin](names).
-I'm a PhD student in linguistics at the University of Toronto.
+Hi, [Justin](names) here.
+I'm a PhD student in [linguistics at the University of Toronto](https://www.linguistics.utoronto.ca/).
 My main [research interests](research) include language variation and change, language contact and morphosyntax.
 I am particularly interested in minoritized language varieties, especially in the Sinitic family.